Who Pays for Your Child’s Activities After Divorce?

 - End-of-season celebration costs

 When you consider the costs of yearly activities, it can add up quickly.
 If your child plays a sport or does an activity that requires travel, this can amount to thousands of dollars each year.
 Why wouldn’t that be considered during your divorce or in your child support?
-Let the team at Louis P. Winner help with your child support arrangement or modification so you are not left on your own with these payments.
+Let the team at Winner Law Group, LLC help with your child support arrangement or modification so you are not left on your own with these payments.

 Louisville Child Support Attorney